Fadih/tradeAi/README.md

 - Always validate signals with paper trading or backtesting before acting.
 - Use the tune command to find optimal parameters for your market conditions.
 - Monitor regime changes and adjust thresholds accordingly.
+- Use debug logging to troubleshoot issues and understand signal generation.
+- File logging is useful for production monitoring and debugging.